tiagobcoelho/react-node-tic-tac-toe/README.md

 ### `frontend`

 I used a create-react-app typescript template to generate the initial boilerplate.\
-For state management I used Redux (for global state), react useState hooks (for local state) and context(to handle modals).\
+For state management I used Redux (for global state), react useState hooks (for local state) and context (to handle modals).\
 For styles I used Sass.

 ### `backend`

 Built a simple Express server using Node with typescript.
-As the connection to a database would be a bit of an overkill for a project this size I just used some arrays on the server app to act as 'fake databases'.
+As the connection to a database would be a bit of an overkill for a project this size I just used some arrays on the server app to store data temporarly.

 ### `Design`